 - Chainsaw kickbacks

 Conducting a thorough analysis of a worksite can greatly reduce occupational hazards.
 Job sites are open to change as conditions improve or worsen.
-Sometimes these conditions can’t be controlled or predicted, like changing weather patterns.
-In this case, reactive measures such as taking more frequent water breaks in extreme heat should be put in place to ensure the safety of everyone in the crew.
+Sometimes these conditions are unpredictable, like changing weather patterns.
+In this case, put reactive measures in place, such as taking more frequent water breaks in extreme heat, to ensure the safety of everyone in the crew.

-What documents are required to remain compliant with regulations?
+What documents are essential for compliance with regulations?

 The government has to have some way of keeping track of the odd thirty million businesses or so practicing within the US today.
 Like so many of their other solutions, they decided to create more paperwork.
 This not only holds businesses accountable for the wellbeing of those they employ, but it also gives the government a paper trail to follow up on to see whether or not these businesses are complying with the regulations in place to ensure the workforce’s safety.